IKA-Renault Torino

-The IKA Torino, later Renault Torino, is a mid-sized automobile made by Industrias Kaiser Argentina (IKA) under an agreement with American Motors Corporation (AMC) in 1966.
+The IKA Torino, later renamed as the Renault Torino, is a mid-sized automobile made by Industrias Kaiser Argentina (IKA) between 1966 and 1981, under an agreement with American Motors Corporation (AMC).
 The 1966 Torino was IKA's first national product.
 IKA was eventually bought out by Renault in 1975 to form Renault Argentina S.A.

 The Torino was built on the same hybrid AMC platform through 1981 in both two-door hardtop and four-door sedan variants.
 It has been described as "Argentina's national car".